andersgs/irelr/README.md

 RTools package.

 I recommend installing the latest version of R from [here](http://www.r-project.org/).
-The, installing the latest version of RStudio from [here](http://www.rstudio.com/products/rstudio/download/).
+Then installing the latest version of RStudio from [here](http://www.rstudio.com/products/rstudio/download/).

 Everyone will require the Hadley's devtools package.
 From the R command prompt within RStudio, type: